 - Significant time spent searching through different data stores to find information to support decision making

-- Many different data stores that all contain information about similar business entities
+- Many different data stores all containing information about similar business entities

 - Many different data stores that all need updating when reference information changes, for example, new product identifiers, additional service codes etc.